Diekunstderfug/Diekunstderfug/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Randomly update websites for acdemic use.
+Randomly update research websites for biomedical acdemic use.